You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Conclusion

-While Lipitor is an effective medication for lowering cholesterol, it's essential to understand its potential effects on healthy fats.
-By being aware of these effects and taking steps to maintain healthy fat levels, you can reduce your risk of cardiovascular disease and improve your overall health.
+While Lipitor is an effective medication for lowering cholesterol levels, it's essential to understand its potential effects on healthy fats.
+By being aware of these potential negative effects, individuals can take steps to mitigate them, such as:

 Key Takeaways